-The Group incurred income tax expense of HK\$166.2 million during the year ended 31 December 2020, as compared with HK\$131.1 million during the year ended 31 December 2019.
-The increase was mainly attributable to (i) the acquisition of the 2019 Portfolio; (ii) one solar farm project under the Initial Portfolio commencing the full payment of PRC corporate income tax at the statutory rate of 25% (2019: Nil); and (iii) two more solar farm projects under the Initial Portfolio commencing the payment of PRC corporate income tax at the rate of 50% of the amount of the statutory rate (2019: eleven solar farm projects).
+The Group incurred income tax expense of HK\$221.6 million during the year ended 31 December 2021 as compared with HK\$166.2 million during the year ended 31 December 2020.
+The increase was mainly due attributable to (i) the acquisitions of the 2020 Portfolio and the 2021 Portfolio; (ii) four solar farm projects commencing the full payment of the PRC corporate income tax at the statutory rate of 25% (2020: one solar farm project); and (iii) the increase in the solar power electricity generated as well as the revenue during the corresponding period.